thefork-widgets/redireccionPorHTacces/README.md

 /**************************************************************************************************/
 /*                                                                                                */
-/*  Añadir estas lineas de código en .htacces para redirecionar la web sin wwww a la web con wwww */ /*                                                                                                */ /**************************************************************************************************/
+/*  Add to .htacces file on server in order to redirect the url without wwww to with wwww */ /*                                                                                                */ /**************************************************************************************************/